Western Illinois University: Macomb Campus

 Not necessarily since it varies among mentors.
 In some cases professors may have opportunities for student participants in larger research projects in progress.
 In other cases you may find professors who are able and willing to mentor you in your own research project.
 Often, professors may be willing to help you develop a research project.

-CERTAINLY NOT!
-Every major has much to offer students interested in exploring through research projects.
-Every department in the college has had students engage in undergraduate research.
+Yes!
+All majors have much to offer students interested in exploring through research projects.
+Every CAS department has had students engage in undergraduate research.

 Must I be an upper-class student?